Decorative Cut Cedar Shingle Installation

 Continue in this manner up the wall, raising your guide strip for each row, and nailing only into the next higher furring strip.
 Check frequently for squareness and precise centering.

 Every other row will have a half shingle at each end.
 Cut your end pieces carefully up the center of the shingle, drawing a straight line for your saw to follow.
 Use a crosscut or fine toothed saw.

 The pieces for the top row have already been cut to length when you used the cut off portion for your starter row, but they may require some trimming to provide a snug fit.
 The easiest way to finish at the top is to make a rough fit, nailing as high as possible, and then trim off with a strip of molding at the ceiling line.
 If you can't use molding, use colored nails or small headed nails, for maximum concealment.

 If Cut Cedar Shingles are to go around an outside corner, they must be mitered.
 The alternative is to place vertical Western Redcedar boards at the corner, and bring the Shingles flush with them.
 Corner boards must be installed first, and their width deducted in calculating the width of your shingle rows.
 See Making Cedar Shingle Corners for more information on corners.

-Western Red Cedar is a very durable and weather-resistant wood, and your Cut Cedar Shingles may be left unfinished.
+Western Red Cedar is a very durable and weather-resistant wood, and your Decorative Cut Cedar Shingles may be left unfinished.
 They will darken or change color at different rates, depending on the amount of direct sun they receive.
 On an interior wall, any section exposed to sunlight will change color, just as wood furniture, wallpaper or paint will.
 Vintage Woodworks recommends finishing with a quality oil-based stain to maximize the product life in outdoor sidewall applications.
-See Staining and Finsihing Cedar Shingles for more information.
+See Staining and Finishing Cedar Shingles for more information.